Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 The ``digest'' is specific to Docker repositories.
 A more generic/long-term approach to ensure identical core OS components at a later time is to construct the containers or VMs with fixed/archived versions of the operating system ISO files.
 ISO files are pre-built binary files with volumes of hundreds of megabytes and not containing their build instructions.
 For example, the archives of Debian\footnote{\inlinecode{\url{https://cdimage.debian.org/mirror/cdimage/archive/}}} or Ubuntu\footnote{\inlinecode{\url{http://old-releases.ubuntu.com/releases}}} provide older ISO files.

 The concept of containers (and the independent images that build them) can also be extended beyond just the software environment.
-For example, \citeappendix{lofstead19} propose a ``data pallet'' concept to containerize access to data and thus allow tracing data back to the application that produced them.
+For example, Lofstead et al.\citeappendix{lofstead19} propose a ``data pallet'' concept to containerize access to data and thus allow tracing data back to the application that produced them.

 In summary, containers or VMs are just a built product themselves.
 If they are built properly (for example building a Maneage'd project inside a Docker container), they can be useful for immediate usage and fast-moving of the project from one system to another.
 With a robust building, the container or VM can also be exactly reproduced later.
 However, attempting to archive the actual binary container or VM files as a black box (not knowing the precise versions of the software in them, and \emph{how} they were built) is expensive, and will not be able to answer the most fundamental questions.